 No trouble in headphone land

 You’ll find a 3.5mm headphone jack on the back of the speaker, but headphone output was a real low point for me.
 First off, I wish Andover Audio had put the headphone jack on the front of the unit, like just about every other audio component on the planet.
 I’m sure there was some engineering reason for it, but the placement on the back of the unit is just impractical.
 Secondly, the jack should be a standard 1/4-inch headphone jack, versus the 3.5mm jack that’s there.

 The Spinbase had no problem driving my Focal Clear headphones.
 In fact, the volume got really, really loud without even reaching the nine o’clock mark on the dial.
 I didn’t dare try using easier-to-drive in-ear-monitors or earbuds.
-Plugging in your headphones and kicking back to vinyl is a very nice idea in theory, but I wish Andover Audio did a better job with its implementation—including protecting the hearing of the buyers.
+Plugging in your headphones and kicking back to vinyl is a great option.

 Bluetooth support, too

 You can stream your favorite tunes to the Spinbase wirelessly, too, thanks to its support for Bluetooth 5.0.
-Andover Audio needs to do a better job for non-technical and novice users, however; the Bluetooth section in the Spinbase’s quick-setup guide is literally two sentences long, and there’s nothing in the instructions to tell you how to clear previous pairings if you want to switch Bluetooth sources.
+Even with the updated user manual, Andover Audio needs to do a better job for non-technical and novice users, however; the Bluetooth section in the Spinbase’s quick-setup guide is literally two sentences long, and there’s nothing in the instructions to tell you how to clear previous pairings if you want to switch Bluetooth sources.

 Unboxing and setting up the Spinbase was a piece of cake.
 The only setup needed was to plug the Spinbase into my turntable.
 Andover Audio includes a short pair of analog interconnects with an integrated grounding cable—a nice touch.